lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 {:toc}

-## Metric: Perplexity

-[Perplexity](https://en.wikipedia.org/wiki/Perplexity) is a simple metric widely used to gauge how well a language model can capture the real word distribution conditioned on the context.
-It is the negative log-likelihood predicted for the actual words.
-The smaller the better.

 ## CoVe

 **CoVe** ([McCann et al. 2017](https://arxiv.org/abs/1708.00107)), short for **Contextual Word Vectors**, is a type of word embeddings learned by an encoder in an [attentional seq-to-seq]({{ site.baseurl }}{% post_url 2018-06-24-attention-attention %}#born-for-translation) machine translation model.